SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/fims_spreadsheet_val.rst

 .. image:: /images/tools_validation.png
   :align: center

-On the Valid and Load Data page, click the Choose File button to select your spreadsheet.
+On the Validate and Load Data page, for 'FIMS Data' click the Choose File (or Browse, depending on what browser you are using) button to select your spreadsheet.
 Select your Project from the Project drop-down.
 If you are ready to upload your spreadsheet, select the Upload tick box.
 Once you check that box, the Dataset Code dropdown will appear.
 You can either leave it as Create New Expedition to upload the spreadsheet as a new dataset, or you can select one of your previously created datasets to overwrite.
 Ensure that the Public checkbox is ticked, otherwise the LIMS software will not be able to pull in the information.
 Press Submit.

 .. image:: /images/fims_validation_upload.png
   :align: center